Handel’s Messiah is an example of what genre

 Historical Context of Messiah

 When Messiah premiered in Dublin in 1742, it was initially met with skepticism.
 Some critics argued that the work was too secular or that its religious themes were inappropriate for public performance.
-However, its success quickly transformed its reputation.
+That said, its success quickly transformed its reputation.
 The oratorio’s ability to captivate audiences with its emotional depth and musical brilliance cemented its status as a masterpiece.
 Over time, Messiah became one of the most frequently performed oratorios in the world, a testament to its enduring relevance and artistic merit.

 Musical Characteristics of Messiah